wb14123/blog/jekyll/_posts/2012-12-18-Call-Program-Like-A-Function.markdown

 ## [Shake](https://github.com/sunng87/shake.git) (Clojure)

-I'm pretty proud to say it is written by one of my old colleagues.
+It is written by one of my old colleagues.
 It has [a discuss on Hacker News](http://news.ycombinator.com/item?id=4553076).

 	(require '[shake.static :as sh])